chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

   * Proposal is to have 3 tracks in HPC Carpentries (Alex notes)
     1. heat propagation solver for engineers and physicists
     2. Julia set for people who aren't interested in solving PDEs, still leading to distributed domains
-    3. third good example problem to play with task synchronization without distributed domains/arrays - would like to keep the current examples too - include writing into a PNG (as opposed to NetCDF) - some parallel I/O (had a webinar example with HDF5)
+    3. third good example problem to play with task synchronization without distributed domains/arrays- would like to keep the current examples too- include writing into a PNG (as opposed to NetCDF)- some parallel I/O (had a webinar example with HDF5)

   * Other suggestions for a good third example problem
     * Wu, ODEs are used to analyze and predict occurrences in epidemiology, physiology, and neural networks